Four-year-old boy among dozens of drowning victims in Quebec

 Published Monday, July 8, 2019 8:50PM EDT

+Experts say wearing a lifejacket in and around open water is crucial.

+“[The current] changes really quickly and sometimes too quickly to get to shore,” said Alexie Gomez of Lachine Canoe Club.
+“People are really far, they go a lot further than they should, so it takes a long time to come back.”

-A spike in drowning deaths is ringing alarm bells in Quebec, with the latest victim a four-year-old boy who died in a backyard pool in the Laval area.
+This rise in drowning deaths is raising alarm in the province, with one of the latest victims being a four-year-old boy who died in a pool in the Laval area.

 Emergency services were called around 3 p.m. on Sunday after the boy was pulled from a backyard pool in the Ste.
 Dorothee neighbourhood.
 Police arrived on scene first and began CPR until paramedics took over.
 The boy was rushed to hospital where he was pronounced dead.

-Three of the 30 drownings occurred in a residential pool.
-The rest happened in open bodies of water like lakes or rivers.

-The Quebec Lifesaving Society told CTV Montreal that high water levels, exacerbated by the rain and snow this spring, have led to stronger currents that can be challenging for swimmers.

-Raynald Hawkins of the Quebec Lifesaving Society cautioned that parents of small children should always be within “arms reach ” from them, and that if there is no lifeguard on duty “to use your personal flotation device,” even when on a boat.
+Raynald Hawkins of the Quebec Lifesaving Society cautioned that parents of small children in the water should always be within “arms reach.”

+“If you are not arm reach position with your kid that means [you’re] too far,” Hawkins said, stressing the importance of children using personal flotation devices.

 Top Video